 Superfruits are still hot, in spite of the growing criticism on the excessive promotion of some of them.

 China is well-positioned to gain from the superfruits craze (also see my post about the seabuckthorn).
 Yumberry, for example, is unique to the country, and produces good quality, clarified not from concentrate juice, but also excellent concentrate.
 China is good for 90% of the global yumberry production, with sporadic occurrence in Japan, India, Vietnam and Thailand.
 China produced 832,680 mt of yumberies in 2016, from 745,600 mt in 2012.
-Zhejiang province is the largest production region, with more than 570,000 mt in 2016.
+Zhejiang province is the largest production region, with 618,400 mt in 2019.

 Yumberry is the commercial name for the yangmei berry, a fruit of the wax myrtle; also known in English as waxberry (Myrica rubra), the fruit has a high antioxidant activity and high vitamin and mineral content.
 Yumberries look a little bit like a raspberry with a sweet-sour flavour similar to cranberry and pomegranate juice.
 Their texture is unique – slightly stringy like the flesh of citrus fruit – with a pit in the centre.